rhodges/hodgimoto2/README.md

 sudo vim /etc/postgresql/10/main/pg_hba.conf
 ```
 **IF PRODUCTION INSTALL**:
-If you created a {DBUSER} and assigned them as the DB owner (as above) then update pg_hba.conf 'Authentication' section as follows:
+If you created a {DBUSER} and assigned them as the DB owner (as above) then update pg_hba.conf 'Authentication' section as follows (add the `local  hodgimoto     {DBUSER}....` line:
 ```
+...
+# Database administrative login by Unix domain socket
+local   all             postgres                                peer

+# TYPE  DATABASE        USER            ADDRESS                 METHOD

+# "local" is for Unix domain socket connections only
-host    hodgimoto           {DBUSER}                                md5
+local   hodgimoto       {DBUSER}                                md5 local   all             all                                     peer
+# IPv4 local connections:
+...
 ```
 Also update `/usr/local/apps/hodgimoto2/hodgimoto/local_settings.py` in the `DATABASES` section:
 ```